Enforced Subject Access Requests from insurers, mortgage providers, etc.

 We offer this poster as a bare minimum, but you will appreciate that only a proportion of your patients will attend the surgery before the planned upload and many did not read or receive the leaflet that was distributed via junk mail.
 We should point out that displaying this poster will not discharge your DPA obligations.

-UPDATE: The BMA and RCGP – amongst many others – expressed serious concerns about the care.data programme and it was ‘put on pause’ in February 2014, initially for 6 months.
+UPDATE, June 2014: The BMA and RCGP – amongst many others – expressed serious concerns about the care.data programme and it was ‘put on pause’ in February 2014, initially for 6 months.
 NHS England has now said there is no “arbitrary deadline” on when care.data uploads will begin, but that there will be a number of pilots involving “between 100 – 500 GP practices” some time in the Autumn.
-We will post more details as they are forthcoming.

 Meanwhile, LMC conference voted massively in favour of the scheme being run on an opt-in basis, and motion 356 at BMA’s Annual Representatives Meeting may make this binding.